scrtlabs/SecretNetwork/docs/encryption-specs.md

 ## Tx outputs can leak data

 E.g. a dev writes a contract with 2 funtions, the first one always outputs 3 events and the second one always outputs 4 events.
 By counting the number of output events an attacker can know which funcation was invoked.
+Also applies with deposits, callbacks and transfers.